AdityaVersion34/bulk_image_processor/README.md

 The output images can then be used in photogrammetry.

 ### Dependencies
+This application only works on computers running Windows, with a NVIDIA graphics card.

 If you have the bundled single-executable application file, no additional dependencies are required.

 If you intend to run the Python code in a normal Python process, dependencies for this application can be found in